Justsecret123/RDBMS-without-SQL/README.md

 # RDBMS-without-SQL
-This repository contains a java application which main purpose is to facilitate the usage of a relationnal database management system without any knowledge of SQL language, syntax or rules.
+This repository contains a java application which main purpose is to facilitate the usage of a relationnal database management system, without any knowledge of the SQL language, syntax or rules.
 > ** Feel free to criticize, contribute or help in any possible way .